Old Post Office (Washington, D.C.): Trump International Hotel

-However, Moore left the effort for health reasons within a year.
+Moore, however, left the effort for health reasons within a year.
 Another preservationist architect, John Cullinane, who had been working on the project resigned "because I couldn't support what they were doing to the building... [t]hey were covering up or tearing out everything that was historic...".

 Some city residents worried that Trump would block access to the clock tower.
 However, the National Park Service stated that it would retain control over the clock tower and observation deck and would keep them open for tours.

 Washington Post business columnist Steven Pearlstein questioned the financial wisdom of selecting Trump/Colony Capital, given Trump's extensive problems with bankruptcy and Colony Capital's current problems keeping its hotel properties out of receivership.
 Pearlstein and local hoteliers argued that the market would not support the room rates that Trump intended to charge, and therefore would not be able to support the excessive amount of redevelopment money and rent that Trump was paying for the property.

 Robert Peck, Commissioner of the GSA's Public Building Service, defended the selection, arguing that the Trump/Colony Capital bid was by far the best in terms of financial commitment, experience in renovating and managing properties, and quality of design.
 Peck dismissed criticism about Trump's numerous past bankruptcies, noting that these mostly concerned casinos rather than hotels.
 In addition, Washington Post business reporters Petula Dvorak and Jonathan O'Connell expressed their opinion that the new Trump hotel would help spark an economic renaissance in its downtown Washington neighborhood.

-Lease protests

-In March 2012, the Washington Post reported that Monument Realty offered a base rent much higher than that of The Trump Organization.
+In March 2012, The Washington Post reported that Monument Realty offered a base rent much higher than that of The Trump Organization.
 Monument and development partner Angelo, Gordon & Co. proposed a 260000 sqft office building with a media center on the first three floors.
 It also proposed demolishing the annex in favor of a parking garage.
 Monument Realty bid for the building with a lease price of $5.1 million annually, with rent increases based on the building's performance.
 The Trump Organization, however, offered $200 million in redevelopment dollars, while Monument would have provided just $116.5 million.
 GSA scored submission based on experience and past performance, design concept, financial capacity and capability, and initial development investment.
 It was unclear, therefore, that Monument's bid was superior to The Trump Organization's bid.

 Another bidder, BP-Metropolitan Investors, filed an official protest in April 2012 against GSA for awarding the redevelopment to The Trump Organization.
 The bidding group, which included Hilton Worldwide, said GSA failed to take into account Trump's repeated bankruptcies and unrealistic economic assumptions.
 GSA said Metropolitan lost the award because it offered to spend only $140 million to renovate the building.
 GSA responded to the protest by noting that since the redevelopment was not a procurement, there were no legal grounds for protesting its decision.